rusac/corona/readme.md

 2020-03-09: 76
 2020-03-10: 79
 2020-03-11: 101
-2020-03-12: 117
+2020-03-12: 117  (*Ontario public schools to be closed for two weeks after March Break, Mar 23 - Apr 3*)
 2020-03-13: 158
 2020-03-14: 193
 2020-03-15: 252
 2020-03-16: 339
-2020-03-17: 439  (Ontario declares state of emergency: gatherings of over 50 people prohibited, restaurants and bars to close)
+2020-03-17: 439  (*Ontario declares state of emergency: gatherings of over 50 people prohibited, restaurants and bars to close*)
 2020-03-18: 598